-After RBI’s 3rd Bi-Monthly Policy, here comes the awaited Fourth Bi-monthly Policy Review 2016-17.
+After RBI’s 3rd Bi-Monthly Policy, here comes the much awaited Fourth Bi-monthly Policy Review 2017-18.

-Monetary policy is the process with the help of which monetary authority of a country (central bank) controls the supply of money in the economy.
+Monetary Policy is the process by which monetary authority of a country (central bank) controls the supply of money in the economy.

 In India, the central monetary authority is the Reserve Bank of India (RBI) that maintains the price stability in the economy of the country.